ExpectedNinja/vuln_scanner/README.md

 # Vulnerability Scanner

-A high-speed network utility designed to identify active entry points on a target system.
+A high-performance, asynchronous port scanner featuring a seamless, borderless terminal user interface.

 ## How it works